transcelerate/ddf-sdr-api/README.md

  TransCelerate.SDR.WebApi.Controllers
  TransCelerate.SDR.WebApi.Mappers
  ```
+ **Note**: SDR V5 integrates with the CDISC Rules Engine for USDM conformance validation.
+This means the SDR no longer implements its own validation rules and utilizes the Core Engine for conformance validation.
+As a result, a new version for the RuleEngine no longer has to be created
 - For version neutral endpoint search endpoint, data filters need to be added in below components to support new API version
 ```
  TransCelerate.SDR.DataAccess